No9/node-leveldown-gap/README.md

 # node-leveldown-gap

-A leveldown implementation for Phonegap the idea is to be able to use the sync technology in the level stack on a phone.
-There are a couple of scenarios.
+A leveldown implementation for Phonegap the idea is to be able to use the sync technology in the level stack on a phone in a couple of scenarios.

 1. Occasionally connected clients

 2. Adhoc Networks where clients need to sync with each other.

+This project is designed to be used with [https://github.com/No9/fija](https://github.com/No9/fija)

 ## Install